orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (21st Nov) is that the code location lookup functionality in orbtop and orbstat has been reworked and seperated out into a standalone component leading to performance and resilience improvements.
-A check has been added to both to automatically re-load the symbol table if it changes (e.g. because of re-compilation of a new version)....I added this because it caught me out more than once.
-It does mean that if a compilation is done of a new version while the old version is running on the target the symbols are potentially incorrect, but it saves having to re-start orbtop and orbstat every time a new version is built which, on balance, was thought to be the lesser evil.*
+The current status (24th Nov) is that a small filewriter has been added to allow files to be written on the machine running the orbuculum session ... this delivers similar functionality to SemiHosting and much faster, but less reliable.
+I needed this to be able to do code profiling efficiently.
+Client side libraries can be found in the Support directory.*

 The code is in daily use now and small issues are patched as they are found.
-The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.*
+The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.

 The software runs on both Linux and OSX.